-To complete the spirit of giving literacy activity, you may want these Family Vocabulary Cards – Stay At Home Educator for The Preschool Spot.
-I used them to teach my preschoolers names of family members they may want to give gifts to this Christmas, but they are also helpful in teaching an All About Me theme.
-I made sure that these vocabulary cards were diverse in the images, because I wanted my preschooler to have the freedom of choosing a picture the resembled their special family member.
+To complete the spirit of giving literacy activity, you may want these the Family Vocabulary Cards.
+I used them to teach my preschoolers names of family members they may want to give gifts to this Christmas, but they are also helpful in teaching other preschool themes like All About Me and Family & Pets themes.

 It is sometimes difficult to design Christmas literacy activities that are truly meaningful for preschoolers.